genggng/SliderQuant/README.md

 - [OmniQuant](https://github.com/OpenGVLab/OmniQuant)
 - [QuaRot](https://github.com/spcl/QuaRot)

-Thank you to the authors and maintainers of both projects for making their code public.
+We are grateful to the authors and maintainers of both projects for making their amazing code public.